View Medieval North Atlantic Objects:

 Several unsolicited positive assessments of various aspects of the existing components of this project suggest a generally respectful and interested reception of these materials.
-For example, the merits of the existing Otter’s Ransom project and its relationship to earlier manifestations of the Medieval North Atlantic course have received some recent accolades, including a substantial interactive discussion on a recent post of Liberal Education Today.
-In addition, the designers of the IF gaming software employed in this endeavor have followed with interest its implementation as a pedagogical tool.Such exposure of the project led to an invitation to present my related recent research into Norse assembly sites at a regional conference, an opportunity which has culminated in a forthcoming book chapter as well as an invitation to explore Orkneyingasaga at the Modern Language Association in December.
-The MLA Old Norse session will be an ideal venue in which to receive feedback concerning the addition to the project of several new saga sites from Orkney, which include numerous new film clips and panoramic images.
+For example, the merits of the existing Otter’s Ransom project and its relationship to earlier manifestations of the Medieval North Atlantic course have received some accolades, including a substantial interactive discussion on a post of Liberal Education Today.
+In addition, the designers of the IF gaming software employed in this endeavor have followed with interest its implementation as a pedagogical tool.Such exposure of the project led to an invitation to present my related research into Norse assembly sites at an invitation-only conference at Penn State, an opportunity which culminated in a book chapter as well as an invitation to explore Orkneyingasaga at the Modern Language Association in December of 2009.
+A related session on Sagas in the Undergraduate Classroom followed at the International Congress on Medieval Studies in Spring 2013.

 The digitized images that make up the pedagogical matter of this project take three forms: 1) Linked Quick-Time Virtual Reality (QTVR) panoramas which allow the virtual traveler to scan 360 degrees from a series of vantage points at each site; 2) Static images which allow that traveler to examine more closely details of important aspects of each site; 3) Video images which capture sounds and activities at each site, and offer the opportunity for the traveler to unearth some explanatory voice-over information about the historical and cultural context of each site.
 By combining digitized video footage, QTVR panoramas, static images, and simple maps of sites, one can create compelling virtual tours.
 “Virtual” simply means that such electronic representations are quite evocative of the actual sites, and that they are to some degree interactive.
 These panoramas are “interactive” in that (by clicking and dragging the cursor on the screen with one’s mouse) one may “interact” with the images.
 Most simply put, by clicking and dragging the cursor, one can look around 360 degrees from the vantage point the creator chose when recording a panorama.
 The visitor chooses the pace and the direction of examination, drawing upon the finite number of images filmed by the creator of that panorama.
 By “multimedia” I mean that the project is composed of a combination of text, static images, streaming video, and sounds, rather than of text alone.
 The inclusion of short documentary-style informative video clips created at many sites, for example, helps both to elucidate points of interest and to draw the visitor more fully into the virtual experience; further, creating “hotspots”—which allow a visitor to click on various objects in the QTVR panoramas—allows for much richer and more informative tours.
 The project is interactive on one level in that it is composed utilizing hypertext links that allow a traveler to navigate through a series of related documents according to that traveler’s interests and needs, rather than moving only in a traditional linear fashion.
 Moreover, the project achieves another level of interaction through its use of Interactive Fiction.
 “Interactive Fiction” (IF) is a rather traditional genre of computer gaming that recently has seen a resurgence of interest concurrent with a revitalization of gaming software.
 IF technology allows us to link our multimedia teaching tools into a matrix of narrative text which empowers each participant to reason through a series of clues, to plan and take virtual journeys as a result of puzzling out these clues, and to combine a survey of sites and artifacts with an adventure quest.